top of page

 Madrid On My Own

-That night was the last night of the tour, so we held our farewell dinner at the hotel’s restaurant, followed by some picture-taking and exchange of contact information.
+That night was the last night of the official tour, so we held our farewell dinner at the hotel’s restaurant, followed by some picture-taking and exchange of contact information.
 Our Tour Director gave instructions regarding check out and airport transfers for the next day.

-Most of my tour mates, including my travel amigas, were leaving Spain at various times in the morning, with Lady Ring Leader’s group departing at dawn.
-I was actually staying for three extra days, so I slept in.
-I checked out at around 10:30 am after a late breakfast and took a cab to the hotel I booked for my remaining days in Spain.
-Since I would be on my own this time, I decided to stay at a hotel in the heart of the tourist area.
-I found a modestly-priced 4-star hotel on Gran Via, five minutes by foot to Plaza Mayor.
+I had decided to stay in Madrid for another three days, so I slept in the next morning.
+I checked out at around 10:30 a.m. after a late breakfast and took a cab to the hotel that I booked for the rest of my stay in Spain.
+Since I would be on my own this time, I wanted to stay closer to the heart of the tourist area.
+I found a modestly-priced four-star hotel on Gran Via, five minutes by foot to Plaza Mayor.

 After checking in, I inquired at the concierge desk about some local tours I could book.
-I was specially interested in watching a bullfight.
+I was especially interested in watching a bullfight.
 I was in Madrid, after all, so why not?
-I was told that there was one available for seven o’clock that night, but it was a novilladas fight (with young bulls and less experienced fighters).

-I had a few hours left for lunch, so I walked towards Plaza Mayor and revisit the Taberna Postas Quince restaurant, where my travel amigas and I ate the day before.
+I had a few hours left for lunch, so I walked towards Plaza Mayor and revisited the Taberna Postas Quince restaurant, where my travel amigas and I ate the day before.
 I thought their food was superb and the tables were cozy for lone diners.
 Luckily, my table of choice, which was more like a bar facing the window overlooking the touristy street, was available.

 This time, I ordered a couple of appetizers - a plate of boquerones Malaguenos (anchovies from the Malaga region, golden fried in olive oil until crisp and served with lemon wedges) and a cheese croquette, accompanied by a bottle of shandy.
 I ate my lunch at leisure, savouring every bite while watching people pass by with their children, strollers, and shopping bags.